AlterFrozen/Ray-Tracing-In-One-Weekend/README.md

 ![](./RayTracingInOneWeekend/result.png)

-- Refer to the book **Ray Tracing In One Weekend** but reconstruct the code by myself.
+- Refer to the book **Ray Tracing In One Weekend** but reconstruct the code and rewrite some functions by myself.